-Unnao rape case: CBI holds raids at multiple locations
+Unnao case: CBI raids rape accused Kuldeep Sengar’s residence

 Unnao, Aug 04: The Central Bureau of Investigation (CBI) on Sunday held searches at multiple locations in connection with the Unnao rape survivor's accident case.